natemcmaster/blog/_posts/dev/2019-01-12-netcore-primitives-3.md

 > Note: I couldn't write about this without a word of caution.
 I would personally only use this in production when it's 3 AM, the site is down, the phone is ringing, and the company is bleeding $$$ every minute.
 > Otherwise, it's better to get the latest security patches -- for obvious reasons.

-### Automatically run on higher major or minor versions
+### Automatically run on higher major or minor versions (before .NET Core 3.0)

+This policy is being deprecated in .NET Core 3.0 in favor of the simpler "rollForward" option, as described above.

 By default, .NET Core will try to find the highest patch version of the shared framework which has the same major and minor version as your app specifies.
 But if it can't find that, it may roll-forward to newer versions.
 This option controls the roll-forward policy.

 **JSON**:
 ```json